Pío Pico: Micheltorena governorship

+Second governorship

+Return to power

 In 1844, he was chosen as a leader of the California Assembly.
 In 1845, he was again appointed governor, succeeding the unpopular Manuel Micheltorena.

 This occurred because, in late 1844, the Mexican province of California staged a revolt against the mother country.
 Micheltorena had been sent to California from Mexico, along with an army that had been recruited out of Mexico's worst jails.
 He had no money to feed his army, which then spread out to people's homes and farms "like a plague of locusts, stripping the countryside bare."
 This enraged the Californians and led to widespread hatred of Micheltorena.
 Women were not considered safe from the depredations of Micheltorena's army.

 Juan Bautista Alvarado, the governor who had been forcibly replaced by Micheltorena, organized a rebellion against Micheltorena.
 Upon learning of the impending revolt, Micheltorena appointed John Sutter to lead troops in opposition.
 Sutter came to John Marsh, who had one of the largest ranchos in California, hoping he would join.
 Marsh wanted no part of it, but Sutter forced him to join his army against his will.

 The two forces met in Cahuenga Pass, near Los Angeles, and fought the Battle of Providencia (also known as the Second Battle of Cahuenga Pass), which consisted primarily of an artillery duel.
 On the long march to the battle Marsh had taken every opportunity to dissuade the other soldiers from Micheltorena’s cause.
 Ignoring Sutter, Marsh seized an opportunity in the battle to signal the other side for a parley.
 Many of the soldiers on each side were immigrants from the United States.
 Marsh convinced them that they had no reason to be fighting each other.
 At Marsh's urging, these soldiers on both sides united, abandoned Micheltorena's cause, and even captured Sutter.
 Micheltorena was defeated, and California-born Pio Pico was returned to the governorship.

+Mexican–American War

-Pico made Los Angeles the province's capital.
+Pico made Los Angeles the province's capital, although he left the treasury in the former capital, Monterey.
 In the year leading up to the Mexican–American War, Pico advocated that California achieve independence from Mexico and become a British protectorate.

 When U.S. troops occupied Los Angeles and San Diego in 1846 during the Mexican–American War, Pico fled to Baja California, Mexico, to argue before the Mexican Congress for sending troops to defend Alta California.
+He was joined by his Secretary of State José Matías Moreno who traveled on Pico's behalf to request arms, munitions, men, and money.
 Pico did not return to Los Angeles until after the signing of the Treaty of Guadalupe Hidalgo, and he reluctantly accepted the transfer of sovereignty.

+Return to California

 Automatically granted United States citizenship, he was elected to the Los Angeles Common Council in 1853, but he did not assume office.

+Pico helped establish the California Republican Party, allying with the larger Republican Party due to his anti-slavery stances.